mrdotx/wacom/README.md

 # wacom

-configuration of the wacom tablet at startup and when connected to the usb port
+configuration of the wacom tablet at startup and when connecting to the usb port

 ## install udev rule and service